-- 89. Successful foreign fighters have immigrated to the U.S. to participate in Elite Professional MMA bouts.
+- 76. Successful foreign fighters have immigrated to the U.S. to participate in Professional MMA bouts.
 But, to the extent that a U.S. MMA Promoter such as the UFC is a net importer of foreign labor, this fact would serve to enhance its monopsony power and bargaining power vis-à-vis U.S. MMA Fighters and MMA Fighters as a whole. - 3.
-The UFC has Monopsony Power with Respect to Elite Professional MMA Fighter Services. - 90.
-At all relevant times, the UFC had and continues to have monopsony power in the Relevant Input Market, i.e., the market for Elite Professional MMA Fighter services, whether that market includes only the United States, only North America, or, alternatively, the entire world. - 91.
-The UFC controls the vast majority of the market for Elite Professional MMA Fighter services whether the geographic market includes only the United States, only North America, or the entire world.
-The UFC possesses the ability to reduce the demand of, and compensation for, Elite Professional MMA Fighter services without losing so much revenue as to make their conduct unprofitable.
-As a result of the UFC's monopsony power in the Relevant Input Market, Elite Professional MMA Fighters do not have the ability to turn to alternative MMA Promoters to earn competitive compensation in response to the UFC's artificial suppression of demand and compensation for Elite Professional MMA Fighter services. - 92.
-The UFC's control of the Relevant Input Market affords it the ability to, inter alia, (i) compensate Elite Professional MMA Fighters below competitive levels profitably for a substantial period of time, (ii) artificially suppress demand for Elite Professional MMA Fighter services below competitive levels, (iii) require UFC Fighters to enter into restrictive contracts, (iv) impair or preclude UFC Fighters from engaging in their profession or working with would-be rival promoters; (v) expropriate the rights to UFC Fighters' Identities in perpetuity for little or no compensation (which is below competitive levels), and (vi) expropriate the Identities and deprive UFC Fighters of competitive levels of payment for the exploitation of their Identities in UFC Licensed Merchandise and/or Promotional Materials licensed or sold by the UFC or its licensees.
+The UFC has Monopsony Power with Respect to Professional MMA Fighter Services. - 77.
+At all relevant times, the UFC had and continues to have monopsony power in the Relevant Input Market, i.e., the market for Professional MMA Fighter services, whether that market includes only the United States, only North America, or, alternatively, the entire world. - 78.
+The UFC has the vast majority of top-ranked and well-known fighters across all major weight classes locked up under multi-bout exclusive agreements.
+As a result of the Scheme, the UFC offers the only titles in MMA that matter to Fighters and fans.
+Unlike other MMA Promoters, the UFC refuses to co-promote live Professional MMA Events in conjunction with another MMA Promoter.
+The only way for Professional MMA Fighters to compete against other top-ranked MMA Fighters is therefore to sign an exclusive agreement with the UFC. - 79.
+The UFC controls the vast majority of the market for Professional MMA Fighter services (measured either in the UFC's share of the total amount paid to Professional MMA Fighters as a group or the total number of top-ranked, marketable MMA Fighters) whether the geographic market includes only the United States, only North America, or the entire world.
+The UFC possesses the ability to reduce the demand and compensation for Professional MMA Fighter services without losing so much revenue as to make their conduct unprofitable.
+As a result of the UFC's monopsony power in the Relevant Input Market, Professional MMA Fighters do not have the ability to turn to alternative MMA Promoters to earn competitive compensation in response to the UFC's artificial suppression of demand and compensation for Professional MMA Fighter services below competitive levels.

+80. The UFC's control of the Relevant Input Market affords it the ability to, inter alia, (i) compensate Professional MMA Fighters below competitive levels profitably for a substantial period of time, (ii) artificially suppress demand for Professional MMA Fighter services below competitive levels, (iii) require UFC Fighters to enter into long-term exclusive contracts, and (iv) impair or preclude UFC Fighters from engaging in their profession or working with would-be rival promoters.